 frequently asked Camp questions

 • When can I register my child for camp?
-Summer camp registration is open from January 1 until that camp session is full.
+Summer camp registration is open from November 1 until that camp session is full.
 As long as the camp is not full, we will accept registrations the day before and the day that camp begins, but we cannot guarantee that cabin mate requests will be honored at that time.

 Can I mail in my child’s registration?
 We do still accept mail-in registrations, but we prefer that families use the online registration portal.
 If you do mail in a registration, please note that we cannot guarantee a spot in the camp until your registration arrives.
 You will also have to log in and complete some forms on the computer after we register your child.